-Zone of Contribution means the area of an Aquifer and accompanying permeable land and other features (e.g., Surface Water) that contribute Water to a Well or other Extraction Point at an Applicant's permitted pumping/Discharge rate.
-The ZOC varies based other hydrologic conditions such as Recharge.
-Applicants shall consider Drought equivalent Recharge conditions (i.e., 180 days of pumping at approved yield with no Recharge from precipitation) when developing a Zone of Contribution.
-Zone of Contribution may be bounded by Groundwater divides developed by constant head boundaries including ponds, wetlands, lakes, streams and physical flow boundaries such as low permeable soils (e.g., glacial till) and/or under lying bedrock units.
+Zone of Contribution means the area of an aquifer and accompanying permeable land and other features (e.g., surface water) that contribute water to a well or other extraction point at an applicant's permitted pumping/discharge rate.
+The ZOC varies based other hydrologic conditions such as recharge.
+Applicants shall consider drought equivalent recharge conditions (i.e., 180 days of pumping at approved yield with no recharge from precipitation) when developing a zone of contribution.
+Zone of Contribution may be bounded by groundwater divides developed by constant head boundaries including ponds, wetlands, lakes, streams and physical flow boundaries such as low permeable soils (e.g., glacial till) and/or under lying bedrock units.

-Zone of Influence means the area surrounding a pumping Well within which there are or will be physical changes in the Water Table due to Groundwater relocation, Extraction or withdrawals or the interruption of ground Water Recharge conditions.
-Its trace (perimeter) on the land surface defines the Zone of Influence of a Well.
-Impacts to Surface Water elevation are included in the influence.
+Zone of Influence is the area surrounding a pumping well within which there are or will be physical changes in the water table due to Groundwater relocation, extraction or withdrawals or the interruption of ground water recharge conditions.
+Its trace (perimeter) on the land surface defines the zone of influence of a well.
+Impacts to surface water elevation are included in the influence.